All Episodes

 It's not because the war has been won or lost or even called off, but because the committee's Democrat leadership doesn't like the phrase.

-A memo for the committee staff circulated on March 27th, says the 2008 defense bill and its accompanying explanatory report will set defense policy and it says it should be specific about the military operations and avoid using colloquialisms.
+A memo for the committee staff circulated on March 27 says the 2008 defense bill and its accompanying explanatory report will set defense policy.

-The global war on terror, phrase first used by President Bush shortly after the 9-11 attacks, Should not be used, according to the memo.
+The global war on terror, phrase first used by President Bush shortly after the 9-11 attacks, should not be used, according to the memo.

 Also banned is the phrase the long war, which military officials began using last year as a way of acknowledging that military operations against the terrorist states and organizations would not be wrapped up in a few years.

-Committee staff members are told in the memo to use specific references to specific operations instead of the Bush administration's catchphrases.
+Committee staff members are told in the memo to use specific references to specific operations instead of the Bush administration's catch phrases.

-The memo written by Staff Director Aaron Conatin provides examples of acceptable phrases such as the war in Iraq, the war in Afghanistan, operations in the Horn of Africa, or ongoing military operations throughout the world.
+The memo written by staff director Aaron Conatin provides examples of acceptable phrases such as the war in Iraq, the war in Afghanistan, operations in the Horn of Africa, or ongoing military operations throughout the world.

 We're just trying to avoid catchphrases.

-Ike Skelton from my home state of Missouri is a Democrat, chairman of the committee, had a staffer draw up a little memo instructing staffers and members the references to the war on terror should be eliminated from the 2008 defense budget.
+Ike Skelton from my home state of Missouri as a Democrat, chairman of the committee, had a staffer draw up a little memo instructing staffers and members the references to the war on terror should be eliminated from the 2008 defense budget.

 It seems the Democrats do not like the phrase.

-Skelton's been among those who've been complaining long time that the military is tied up with Iraq operations.
+Skelton's been among those who've been complaining a long time that the military is tied up with Iraq operations.

 It's reduced its capacity to take on other expanded operations.

-They're telling us that this we're just trying to avoid all this confusion.
+We're just trying to avoid all this confusion.

-Uh no war on terror, folks.
+No war on terror, folks.

 No, of course, this isn't political.

-And that is the uh the specific intent.
+And that is the specific intent.

 It's a Reuters story.

-Bush has been so successful, so successful against Al Qaeda, that the United States has never been at greater risk from them.
+Bush has been so successful, so successful against al-Qaeda that the United States has never been at greater risk from them.

-Uh we'll explain this.
+We'll explain this.

 Well, we'll tell you what they say.